Children & Young People

 Toddler Praise

-Toddler Praise takes place in Church on the 1st and 3rd Thursdays of each month, beginning at 10.30am.
+Toddler Praise takes place in Church on the 1st and 3rd Mondays of each month, beginning at 10.30am.
 It is a great opportunity for parents and small children to meet and worship informally.
 Songs are set to nursery rhyme tunes, the children ring the church bells, listen to a bible story and each time there is a related craft activity – and refreshments, before heading home.

 Creche